 Once a business is liquidated, its shares become worthless – this can be a stark reminder that whether owned on a large scale by directors or modestly by small investors, there are always risks when investing in companies.

 Shareholders, therefore, become creditors and must wait to be paid, in order of priority, for the sale of corporate assets.

 Where do Shareholders Stand When There is a Liquidation?

-Although the primary aim in a liquidation is to pay creditors, shareholders are lowest in terms of their priority.
+Although the primary aim of a liquidation is to pay creditors, shareholders are the lowest in terms of their priority.

 Proceeds are paid to creditors in the following order:

 - Preferential creditors )employees)